 For the patrons of stylish, sophisticated, and yet, neglect tolerant houseplants, Ruffled Fan Palm is an unrivaled choice.
-The spectacular, corrugated leaves is the primary appeal of this tropical beauty.
+The spectacular, corrugated leaves are the primary appeal of this tropical beauty.
 These Pacific Island natives have sneaked their presence into the interior space through their magnetic appearance and high durability.
-A fervent enthusiast of bright filtered light, they are nature designed to be drought tolerant and environmental stress combaters.
-An active adapter of environment- Licuala grandis grows well in estate gardens and lawns as well as in containers and potted domains.
+A fervent enthusiast of bright filtered light, they are naturally designed to be drought tolerant and environmental stress combaters.
+An active adapter of the environment- Licuala Grandis grows well in estate gardens and lawns as well as in containers and potted domains.

-Also known as the Grand Licuala Palm, it is, as its name suggests, grand, unusual and architectural.
+Also known as the Grand Licuala Palm, it is, as its name suggests, grand, unusual, and architectural.
 The leaves grow and expand to almost 2-3 feet wide, so make sure you are placing the plant at a location where it can get plenty of space to expand its gorgeous fronds.
-From terraces, to wide office spaces, the Ruffle fan Palm has found itself adorning the open spaces with its ridged armature.
-Apart from its enduring nature, it also fosters air-purifying benefits, turning itself into a green bed by eliminating harmful toxins from the indoor atmosphere, by effective removal of harmful VOCs that are detrimental to health.
+From terraces to wide office spaces, the Ruffle fan Palm has found itself adorning open spaces with its ridged armature.
+Apart from its enduring nature, it also fosters air-purifying benefits, turning itself into a green bed by eliminating harmful toxins from the indoor atmosphere, by effectively removal of harmful VOCs that are detrimental to health.

 An offbeat indoor houseplant, the Ruffled Fan Palm is a prodigious addition to the aesthetic appeal of any location with its uncommon leaf morphology.
 Even though well-established palms rarely need the care of an excessively paranoid plant parent, young plants do need a tad extra attention to properly establish themselves to combat stress on their own.

 Light: Light is one of the most relevant factors when it comes to growing palms.
-They are ardent fans of bright light, but direct sun tends to turn them into an ugly shade of brown.
-Keep them in location which gets plenty of bright indirect sunlight for a minimum of 5 hours everyday for uniform and lush growth.
-Direct rays of the sun will turn the ends dry, brown and crispy.
-Open living spaces, will-lit bedrooms, apartment balconies and north-facing balconies are some of the best locations to keep a Ruffled Fan Palm.
+They are ardent fans of bright light, but the direct sun tends to turn them into an ugly shade of brown.
+Keep them in a location that gets plenty of bright indirect sunlight for a minimum of 5 hours every day for uniform and lush growth.
+Direct rays of the sun will turn the ends dry, brown, and crispy.
+Open living spaces, will-lit bedrooms, apartment balconies, and north-facing balconies are some of the best locations to keep a Ruffled Fan Palm.